Abortion doula: Training and licensure

 Training varies and may include understanding barriers to health care, societal views of abortion, typical patient needs.

 In the United States, as of 2022 there are no certifications specifically for abortion doulas that are administered nationally or through individual states.
 Because of this, there is no accurate estimate of numbers.
 In 2019, Bustle estimated there were approximately 30 abortion doula collectives throughout the country.

 The work of an abortion doula was developed through the women's health movement in the 1980s where midwifery communities are doula began providing support for childbirth.
 According to Bustle, the first abortion doula collective was formed in New York City in 2007, as a response to how the culture viewed abortion.
 Abortion doulas often view their work through a reproductive justice lens that utilizes an intersectional approach.

+United States

+Restrictive abortion policies in the US exacerbates abortion stigma by patients, providers and doulas.
+This results in abortion doulas having to decide when and how to disclosure or hide their work.

+In the United States following the landmark decision, Dobbs v.
+Jackson Women's Health Organization, doulas expect to be contacted more frequently about abortion support as access becomes more limited.
+They are taking precautions to retain online anonymity to better protect patients and themselves and navigating threat of legal action.

 COVID-19

-Pre-Covid-19, abortion doulas were typically allowed to remain with the patient through the procedure, but during the pandemic safety concerns meant at some clinics the abortion doula could not accompany the patient.
+Pre-COVID-19, abortion doulas were typically allowed to remain with the patient through the procedure, but during the pandemic safety concerns meant at some clinics the abortion doula could not accompany the patient.